grafana/k6-docs/src/data/markdown/docs/20 jslib/01 jslib/01 aws/00 SecretsManagerClient.md

 `SecretsManagerClient` interacts with the AWS Secrets Manager.

-With it, the user can list secrets owned by the authenticated user, download secrets, create new secrets, update secrets, and delete secrets.
+With it, you can perform several operations such as listing, creating and downloading secrets owned by the authenticated user.
+For a full list of supported operations, see [Methods](#methods).

 `SecretsManagerClient` is included in both the dedicated jslib `secrets-manager.js` bundle, and the `aws.js` one, containing all the services clients.